 Insert the module(s) as shown.
 Because the number of pins are different on either side of the breaks, the module will only fit in the orientation shown.
-DRAM SIMM modules have the same pin contacts on both sides.
-SDRAM DIMMs have different pin contacts on each side and therefore have a higher pin density.
+DIMM modules are longer and have different pin contact on each side and therefore have a higher pin density.
+SIMM modules have the same pin contact on both sides.

-The DIMMs must be 3.3 Volt unbuffered SDRAMs.
+The DIMMs must be 3.3V Unbuffered for this motherboard.
 To determine the DIMM type, check the notches on the DIMMs (see figure below).

-The notches on the DIMM will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
-You must tell your retailer the correct DIMM type before purchasing.
-This motherboard supports four clock signals per DIMM.
+The notches on the DIMM module will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
+You must ask your retailer the correct DIMM type before purchasing.
+This motherboard supports four clock signals.